China Ocean Institute is a consulting firm that conducts research on Chinese ocean and fisheries policy.

 - Mallory, Tabitha Grace, “China in Distant Water Fisheries: Evolving Policies and Implications,” Marine Policy, Vol. 38, March 2013, pp. 99–108.

 - Mallory, Tabitha Grace, “China as a Distant Water Fishing Nation,” Written Testimony, Washington, DC: U.S.-China Economic and Security Review Commission, January 26, 2012.

-Dr. Hao Chen is a Senior Research Assistant at the China Ocean Institute.
+Dr. Hao Chen is a Policy Analyst at the China Ocean Institute.
 Dr. Chen holds a PhD in analytical chemistry from Tufts University.

 Raised in mainland China, he has settled down in Seattle since 2016.
-By joining the China Ocean Institute, he is committed to promoting the collaboration between the US and China in marine policy and management.
+By joining the China Ocean Institute, he is committed to promoting the collaboration between the United States and China in marine policy and management.

 Danyan Leng is a Research Assistant at the China Ocean Institute.
 Danyan recently earned her B.S. in Economics and Environmental Science with a focus in Wildlife Conservation from the University of Washington.
 Her background is in financial services and ecological field research.
 She has worked in investment banks, NGOs and several wildlife projects in China, Washington, and Alaska.